starkbank/ecdsa-python/README.md

 [python-ecdsa]: https://github.com/warner/python-ecdsa
 [fast-ecdsa]: https://github.com/AntonKueltz/fastecdsa

 For this reason, we decided to create something simple, compatible with OpenSSL and fast using some elegant math as Jacobian Coordinates to speed up the ECDSA.
+Starkbank-EDCSA is fully compatible with Python2 and Python3.

 ### Curves